 Postpartum depression is similar to the baby blues, but the symptoms do not improve, and sometimes worsen.
 Possible symptoms of postpartum depression include:

-If you experience any of these symptoms, it’s important that you talk with Dr. Brown.
-There are treatments and therapies that can help, even while you are breastfeeding.
+If you experience any of these symptoms, it’s important that you talk with Dr. Brown, Dr. Colbert, or Rachel Taylor, WHNP-C. There are treatments and therapies that can help, even while you are breastfeeding.